Time and the Trickster

 "A hospital?
 Have any survivors been found?"
-Rose asked.
+Rose asked in surprise.

-"I'm not a medical doctor," Rose told him.
+"I'm not a medical doctor," Rose reminded him pointedly.

-"No, but the conference doesn't start until later when the other representatives arrive and you us to be doing something."
+"No, but the conference doesn't start until later when the other representatives arrive and I need one of my people to take a look."

 "Yes?"
 Benton asked sounding torn between amusement and annoyance.